privacyguides/privacyguides.org/docs/os/ios-overview.md

 ### Mandatory App Store

-The only source for apps on iOS is Apple's App Store, which requires an Apple ID to access.
+The only source for apps on iOS is Apple's App Store, which requires an Apple Account to access.
 This means that Apple has a record of every app you install on your device, and can likely tie that information to your actual identity if you provide the App Store with a payment method.

 ### Invasive Telemetry